Tufts University School of Dental Medicine: Student organizations

 The Bates Student Research Group (SRG) is a student-run organization that promotes student research in dentistry and its related disciplines.
 Our main purpose is to foster an environment whereby students interested in enriching their dental education through research are encouraged to do so.

 Dean of the School of Dental Medicine

-Dr. Nadeem Karimbux has been named the 17th Dean of School of Dental Medicine in July 2019.
-Dr. Karimbux has been the associate dean for academic affairs and a professor of periodontology at the School of Dental Medicine since 2012.
-Born and raised in Nakuru, Kenya, Karimbux received his undergraduate degree from the University of Massachusetts at Amherst and his Doctor of Dental Medicine from Harvard School of Dental Medicine.
-He also earned a Master's of Medical Science in oral biology and Graduate Certificate in periodontology from Harvard School of Dental Medicine.
+Dr. Nadeem Karimbux was named the 17th Dean of the Tufts University School of Dental Medicine in July 2019.
+Dr. Karimbux previously had been the associate dean for academic affairs and a professor of periodontology at the School of Dental Medicine since 2012.
+Born in Nakuru, Kenya, Karimbux received his undergraduate degree from the University of Massachusetts at Amherst and his Doctor of Dental Medicine from Harvard School of Dental Medicine.
+He also earned a Masters of Medical Science in oral biology and Graduate Certificate in periodontology from Harvard School of Dental Medicine.